M-T3K/Enpyclopedia/README.md

         number_of_errors = total - downloads
         ```

-#### WikipediaSection Object
+#### WikipediaSection Dataclass

-A WikipediaSection object contains all the information regarding a Wikipedia page' sections.
+A WikipediaSection Dataclass contains all the data regarding a Wikipedia page' sections.

 ##### WikipediaSection Members

-All WikipediaSection objects will contain the following members that can be accessed like a normal field would be accessed:
+All WikipediaSection dataclasses will contain the following members that can be accessed like a normal field would be accessed:

 - `toclevel`
 - `level`